przygienda/rust-extfsm/README.md

    * internal event queue allows a machine to post events against itself on transition completion
-   * supports transition on state entry/exit
+   * supports optional transition per state entry/exit
    * events can carry dynamic arguments accessible when transition is executed
-   * machine generates its own .dot graphs
+   * machine generates its own .dot graphs easily converted into .pdf or .svg
    * slog debugging support
    * machine's extended state can be examined when not processing events